cjbnc/rpi_thermometers/README.md

 every 12 seconds.
 The default sleep is 28 seconds, giving a 30 second actual interval.

-#### Run as a Service
+#### Run as a service

-`mythermo.service` is a basic systemd unit file that you can use to keep the poller running as a service.
+`mythermo.service` is a basic systemd unit file that you can use to keep the program running as a service.
 To install and start it:

 ```
 vi mythermo.service